UllasAcharya16/UllasAcharya16/README.md

 ---

-### `</About Me>`
+### `About Me`

-[cite_start]I am a Computer Science and Engineering student with a strong foundation in problem-solving and a passion for technology[cite: 17, 8]. [cite_start]I enjoy turning complex ideas into reality and am always eager to collaborate on innovative projects[cite: 8].
+I am a Computer Science and Engineering student with a strong foundation in problem-solving and a passion for technology.
+I enjoy turning complex ideas into reality and am always eager to collaborate on innovative projects.

 ---